SATS Ltd's (SGX: S58) Third Quarter Financial Results: Business Slowly Picking Up

 The robust balance sheet also shows that the company’s management is doing a good job in managing its finances well.

-To conserve cash further, SATS will not be paying out an interim dividend this time around.
-It said:
+To conserve cash further, SATS did not pay an interim dividend in the previous quarter.
+It said then:

 “In light of the significant uncertainties in our operating environment, the Board of Directors believe that it would be prudent not to pay an interim dividend for FY20-21.
 This will allow the company to preserve more jobs and capabilities to support our customers as aviation volumes resume, and to pursue opportunities outside of aviation.”